Griffin0-0/FRC-Sparkans-2023/roborioCode/README.md

 + [WPILib 2023 Overview](https://docs.wpilib.org/en/stable/docs/yearly-overview/index.html)

 **!!!
 Please use proper naming conventions in your code !!!**
-+ ALL CAPS for constants
++ ALL_CAPS for constants
-+ camelCase for variables and functions
++ camelCase for variables, functions, and file names
 + PascalCase for classes